vigliensoni/vigliensoni.com/content/portfolio/20-vigliensoni20creating.md

 years = ['2020']
 +++

 Gabriel Vigliensoni, Louis McCallum, and Rebecca Fiebrink.

-<br><br>

-In _Proceedings of the 11th International
-Conference on Computational Creativity (ICCC’20)_
+2020.
+In _Proceedings of the 11th International Conference on Computational Creativity (ICCC’20)._

 <!--more-->